RoLO0u/sticker-bot/README.md

 ## Database

-Database maked in pymongo and uses MONGO_URL from environment
+Database maked in pymongo and uses MONGO_URI from environment

 ## Token